LTU-RAI/ExplorationRRT/README.md

 This section will detail some of the critical launch parameters of interest for the user - focusing on baseline configuration params, and those that can have a large impact on using ERRT different environments.
 The relevant launch files launch/errt.launch, and launch/server.launch (for UFOmap) has more details for every configuration parameter.

-The ROS topics in ERRT that can be configured can be found in errt.launch: remap from="ODOMETRY_IN_" to="/hummingbird/ground_truth/odometry" - The robot odometry topic <br>
+The ROS topics in ERRT that can be configured can be found in errt.launch:

+remap from="ODOMETRY_IN_" to="/hummingbird/ground_truth/odometry" - The robot odometry topic

-remap from="UFOMAP_IN_" to="ufomap_mapping_server_node/map"/ - The UFOmap topic.
+remap from="UFOMAP_IN_" to="ufomap_mapping_server_node/map" - The UFOmap topic.
 Maps at different depths can also be used.

-** <remap from="REFERENCE_OUT_" to="/hummingbird/reference"/>	** - Momentary pose references along the trajectory.
+remap from="REFERENCE_OUT_" to="/hummingbird/reference" - Momentary pose references along the trajectory.
 These are updated by the condition of the robot position being closer to the current reference than PATH_UPDATE_DIST_.

-**  <remap from="PATH_OUT_" to="/hummingbird/command/trajectory"/> ** Path topic as a MultiDOFJointTrajectory message - Set up with the message type to be synced with the RotorS trajectory tracking controller.
+remap from="PATH_OUT_" to="/hummingbird/command/trajectory" Path topic as a MultiDOFJointTrajectory message - Set up with the message type to be synced with the RotorS trajectory tracking controller.

 There are also many visualization topics included in the ERRT program such as the RRT (whole tree), GOALS, HITS (predicted exploration), PATHS (all paths), and SELECTED_PATH.
 These are set up in the rviz/errt.rviz.